President of the European Commission: Spitzenkandidat

 The lead candidate (Spitzenkandidat) process is the method of linking the choice of President of the Commission to the outcome of the European Parliament elections, by having each major European Political Party (not to be confused with the Political groups of the European Parliament) nominating their candidate for Commission President prior to the Parliamentary elections.
 The Spitzenkandidat of the largest party (or the one able to secure the support of a majority coalition) would then have a mandate to assume the Commission Presidency.
 This process was first run in 2014, and its legitimacy was contested by some of the members of the European Council (with the UK and Hungarian Prime Ministers voting against the nomination of the EPP's Spitzenkandidat Jean Claude Juncker (see below)).

 Term of office

-The president is elected for a renewable five-year term starting five months after the elections to the European Parliament.
+The president is elected for a five-year term starting five months after the elections to the European Parliament with no term limit specified.
 These were brought into alignment via the Maastricht Treaty (prior to which the commission had a four-year term of office) and the elections take place in June every five years (in years ending in 4 and 9).
 This alignment has led to a closer relationship between the elections and the president themself with the above-mentioned proposals for political parties running with candidates.

 The president and their Commission may be removed from office by a vote of censure from Parliament.
 Parliament has never done this to date; however, the imminence of such a vote in 1999, due to allegations of financial mismanagement, led to the Santer Commission resigning on its own accord, before the Parliamentary vote.